The size-Ramsey number of cubic graphs: Proof of Theorem

 We sequentially embed the blocks $B_1, \dotsc, B_t$, where for each block $B_i$ we do the following: \begin{enumerate}[label=(Q{\arabic*}), leftmargin=3em] \item For each $v \in B_i$, let $u_v \in V(G)$ be the image of its already embedded neighbour $a_v$ from $B_1 \cup \dotsb \cup B_{i-1}$.
 Without loss of generality, we can assume that $v$ always has such a neighbour. \item Choose the smallest $z_v \in \{0, 1\}$ such that $N_G\big(u_v, V_{\phi(v)}^{z_v}\big)$ has at least $\tilde n d / 4$ vertices which are not already taken by the embedding of any vertex in $B_1 \cup \dotsb \cup B_{i-1}$.
 If no $z_v \in \{0,1\}$ has this property, terminate the procedure.
 Otherwise, let us denote the set of such `free' neighbours of $u_v$ by $F_v$. \item As $|F_v| \ge \tilde n d / 4$ for each $v \in B_i$, property~\ref{emb-reg-inh} ensures that the conditions of Lemma~\ref{lem:tree-embedding-lemma} (`tree embedding') and Lemma~\ref{lem:cycle-embedding-lemma} (`cycle embedding') are satisfied, so there exists a copy of $H[B_i]$ in $G$ which maps each vertex $v \in B_i$ into its corresponding set $F_v$.
 Fix such an embedding of $H[B_i]$ and proceed.
-(Minor technical detail: here we used the fact that if $w \in B_i$ is a neighbour of $v \in B_i$, then $\phi(a_v) \neq \phi(w)$.) \end{enumerate} Assuming that the procedure did not terminate in step~\ref{proc-candidate}, we have successfully found a copy of $H$ in $G$.
+(Minor technical detail: here we used the fact that if $w \in B_i$ is a neighbour of $v \in B_i$, then $\phi(a_v) \neq \phi(w)$, so that \ref{emb-reg-inh} can be applied for $F_v \subseteq V_{\phi(v)}^{z_v}$ and $F_w \subseteq V_{\phi(w)}^{z_w}$.) \end{enumerate} Assuming that the procedure did not terminate in step~\ref{proc-candidate}, we have successfully found a copy of $H$ in $G$.
 It therefore remains to show that the process does not terminate early.
-Note that the strategy of taking the \emph{first-free-bucket} was already used in the proof of Lemma~\ref{lem:tree-embedding-lemma}.
+As in the proof of Lemma~\ref{lem:tree-embedding-lemma}, we will again use the first-free-bucket embedding strategy.
 However, the proof here is simpler as we only have two buckets to consider.

 Recall that $H$ has $cn$ vertices, so the set $X$ of all occupied vertices in $V_1^0 \cup \dotsb \cup V_{10}^0$ is of order at most $cn$.
 Let $Z_1$ denote the vertices $v \in V(H)$ for which $z_v = 1$ (as defined in~\ref{proc-candidate}) and let $U = \{u_v : v \in Z_1\}$.
 Then $|Z_1|$ is an upper bound on the number of occupied vertices in $V_1^1 \cup \dotsb \cup V_{10}^1$.
 We claim that $|Z_1| = O(1/p)$, which, together with the fact that each $u_v$ has at least $\tilde n d/2 \gg 1/p$ neighbours in $V_{\phi(v)}^1$ (property~\ref{emb-large-deg}), implies that the procedure does not terminate in step \ref{proc-candidate}.